What area was annexed?

 December 12, 2019: Project overview at the Joint Conceptual Workshop @ 5:00 PM in the City Hall Training Room

-January 15, 2020: The City will be hosting an informational meeting on January 15, 2020 from 5 – 7 p.m. at the Eastern Flank Clubhouse (1368 Eastern Flank Circle).
+January 15, 2020: The City is hosting a community meeting on January 15, 2020 from 5 – 7 p.m. at the Eastern Flank Clubhouse (1368 Eastern Flank Circle).
 The meeting will be “open-house style” so citizens can come and go and provide feedback.
+View meeting materials here.
+View public comments from meeting here.

 January 17, 2020: Open Office Hours at the Franklin Department of Planning and Sustainability in the Franklin City Hall, (109 3rd Ave S) from 8:00 AM to 5:00 PM.
 Please stop by to discuss the project.
 No appointment necessary.

-January 23, 2020: Project update at the Joint Conceptual Workshop in the City Hall Training Room
+January 23, 2020: Project update at the Joint Conceptual Workshop in the City Hall Training Room.
+View meeting presentation here.

 February 27, 2020: Project update at the Joint Conceptual Workshop in the City Hall Training Room